bo-carey/autoreplace/README.md

-# FindReplace List
+# AutoReplace
-A browser extension for replacing text in lists.
+A browser extension for automatically replacing text in the dom.